Taqdeer (1943 film): Trivia

 This was Nargis Dutt's debut film as a heroine.
 She was about 14 years old to Motilal's 33 years when she agreed to act in this film.
 She had earlier acted as a child artist in her mother's (Jaddan Bai) films by the name of Baby Rani.
 Nargis's real name was Fatima, but Mehboob Khan didn't think it suited her, and so for the film changed it to Nargis.
 She got good reviews for the film with Filmindia calling it "a brilliant screen debut".

 Box office

 Taqdeer was appreciated by the critics as well as the people.
 It was a success and was the ninth highest grossing film of 1943.

 Music

-The music was composed by Rafiq Ghaznavi and though the film credits one lyricist Meharul Qadri, there were two other lyricists, namely Anjum Pilibhiti and Agha Mahshar Shirazi.
+The music was composed by Rafiq Ghaznavi and though the film credits one lyricist Mahir ul Qadri, there were two other lyricists, namely Anjum Pilibhiti and Agha Mahshar Shirazi both of whom penned one song each.
+Agha Mahshar Shirazi was credited for his acting in this film, excluding his first name.
 The songs for Nargis were sung by Shamshad Begum, while Motilal sang his own songs.
 There are a couple of songs with patriotic fervour denoting the pre-independent era the film was made in.
 The first was "Badle Jo Zamaane Ki Taqdeer Hamari Hai" and the second was "Meri Mata Meri Mata, Bharat Mata".